Bazz94/hottake/README.md

 ### Description
   A chat app that lets you debate topics with anonymous people.
 Choose a topic and a stance then debate someone who holds the opposite view.
   Once the debate is over give your opponent a rating.
 Ratings are shown next to your name when you debate.
 There is an Android version and a Web version.
 For demo purposes you can talk to a chat bot if you go to the topic 'AI is Dangerous' and pick 'For'.
-This helps demo when you are the only user.
+This helps demo when you are the only current user.

 ### Images